basics/nuxt-booster/docs/src/v2/components/speedkit-layer.md

 - e.g. `nuxt-speedkit-message-unsupported-browser` for message
 - e.g. `nuxt-speedkit-button-init-app` for button

-::: info
+::: tip
-For the closing mechanism of the layer, see [Hide Layer](/components/speedkit-layer#hide-layer).
+For the closing mechanism of the layer, see [Hide Layer](/v2/v2/components/speedkit-layer#hide-layer).
 :::

 ## Messages